 Exploring the value of the inner critic in your life now is important in understanding it’s meaning to you, why it developed the way it did in your personal circumstances.

 If you want to express yourself in the world, you need self-esteem; the ability to value yourself.
 Exploring the forms and expressions of your inner critic can bring you in contact with your innate creative ability to deal with different situations, and help you see why some situations hold such fear for you.
-Exploring, curiosity and care can allow compassion and strength to arise and assist you on your journey.
+Exploring, curiosity and care can allow compassion, strength and courage to arise and assist you on your journey.

 If you recognize any of these things and would like support to explore what makes you come alive, and what crushes your impulse to live please feel welcome to phone, 0657346599 or email: firstname.lastname@example.org

-Exploring the workings of the inner critic in a group can be enlightening, humorous and offer support in the process of discovery.
-I’ll be giving a course on 10 evenings in Utrecht (once a fortnight) and would love to give it in English too.
-If you know anyone who you think would be interested, please send them a link with my details.
+Exploring the workings of the inner critic in a group can be enlightening, humorous and offer support in the process of discovery and recovery.
+I’ll be giving a course during 10 evenings in Utrecht (once a fortnight) and would love to give it in English too.
+If you know anyone who you think would be interested or would benefit, please send them a link with my details.
 A description of the course can be found here in Dutch.